Edison1994/NC-GRU-molecular-representation/README.md

 # Novel Molecular Representations using Neumann-Cayley Orthogonal Gated Recurrent Unit
 + Full Code is going to be available soon

-Implementation of the Paper "Novel Molecular Representations using Neumann-Cayley Orthogonal Gated Recurrent Unit" by
+Implementation of the Paper "Novel Molecular Representations using Neumann-Cayley Orthogonal Gated Recurrent Unit" by Edison Mucllari, Vasily Zadorozhnyy, Qiang Ye and Duc Nguyen

 ## Installing